-- The Faculty Board is responsible for the regular assessment of the Education and Examination Regulations and is to take into account the time involved for the student for the purposes of monitoring and adjusting the study load, if necessary. - In accordance with article 9.18 of the WHW, parts on the Education and Examination Regulations need the approval of the Programme Committee.
+- The Faculty Board is responsible for the regular assessment of the Education and Examination Regulations and is to take into account the time involved for the student for the purposes of monitoring and adjusting the study load, if necessary. - 2) In accordance with article 9.18 WHW, parts on the Education and Examination Regulations need the approval of the Programme Committee.
 On other parts the Programme Committee can advise.

-7.6 Appeals and objections
+7.6 APPEALS AND OBJECTIONS

-Complaints about the (organization of the) programme can be sent to the Programme Director, the Programme Coordinator, or the Study Association.
-Complaints about the (organization of) tests, exams and examinations can be sent to the Examination Board.
-An objection against a decision by the Examination Board or by an examiner or an appeal against a decision by the Faculty Board based on these Regulations must be submitted in writing within six weeks after the decision has been communicated to the student.
+Complaints about the (organisation of the) programme can be sent to the Programme

+Director, the Programme Coordinator, or the Study Association.
+Complaints about the (organisation of) tests, exams and examinations can be sent to the Examination Board.
+An objection against a decision by the

+Examination Board or by an examiner or an appeal against a decision by the Faculty Board based on these

+Regulations must be submitted in writing within six weeks after the decision has been communicated to the student.
 The objection is to be submitted to the objections, appeals and complaints office via the Student Services desk.

-7.7 Hardship clause
+7.7 HARDSHIP CLAUSE